-On January 29, 2014, he launched GTribe, a next-generation social media network focused primarily on tech savvy gamers and technology enthusiasts.
-Angel Munoz is GTribe's Founder, President and Creative Director.
+On January 29, 2014, he launched GTribe, a next-generation social media network focused primarily on technology enthusiasts.
+Angel Munoz is GTribe's Founder and Creative Director.

 Born in New York City, Angel Munoz became a stockbroker in 1985.
 In 1990 he launched New World Investments, a boutique investment firm specializing in emerging technologies.
 In 1995 he sold it to a British investment firm and entered the interactive entertainment industry.